Quasiparticle interference as a direct experimental probe of bulk odd-frequency superconducting pairing: Abstract

 \section{Abstract}

-We show that the quasiparticle interference (QPI) probed by Fourier transform scanning tunneling microscopy and spectroscopy acts as a direct experimental probe of bulk odd-frequency superconducting pairing.
+We show that quasiparticle interference (QPI) due to omnipresent weak impurities and probed by Fourier transform scanning tunneling microscopy and spectroscopy acts as a direct experimental probe of bulk odd-frequency superconducting pairing.
 Taking the example of a conventional $s$-wave superconductor under applied magnetic field, we show that the nature of the QPI peaks can only be characterized by including the odd-frequency pairing correlations generated in this system.
-In particular, we identify that the defining feature of odd-frequency pairing gives rise to a bias asymmetry in the QPI, thus present generically in materials with odd-frequency pairing.
+In particular, we identify that the defining feature of odd-frequency pairing gives rise to a bias asymmetry in the QPI, present generically in materials with odd-frequency pairing irrespective of its origin.

 The key to finding new superconductors lies in understanding the nature of the Cooper pairs as they are the fundamental building blocks of the superconducting state.
 In particular, the symmetry of the Cooper pair wave function is crucial in determining the superconductor's stability, both to intrinsic constituents such as disorder and to external perturbations like magnetic field.
 The earliest known metallic superconductors have been successfully described by the Bardeen, Cooper, and Schrieffer (BCS) theory \cite{Bardeen57}, which is built on the Cooper pair wave function having spin-singlet $s$-wave symmetry and also an even-frequency dependence or, equivalently, being even under the exchange of the relative time coordinate of the paired electrons.
 Even after the discovery of high-temperature superconductors, the overall paradigm of BCS theory of superconductivity have remained fairly successful, albeit using other spin and spatial symmetries \cite{Tsuei00,Chubukov15}.
-However, there exist several properties in superconductor-ferromagnetic heterostructures \cite{Bergeret01,Buzdin05,Eschrig08,DiBernardo15,Bernardo15,Perrin20}, which can only be explained by the presence of Cooper pairs with a wave function that is odd in frequency \cite{Berezinskii74, Kirkpatrick91, Balatsky92, Schrieffer94, Bergeret05, Linder19}.
+However, there exist several properties in superconductor-ferromagnetic heterostructures \cite{Bergeret01,Bergeret01prb,Buzdin05,Eschrig08,DiBernardo15,Bernardo15,Jacobsen16,Ouassou17,Perrin20}, which can only be explained by the presence of Cooper pairs with a wave function that is odd in frequency \cite{Berezinskii74, Kirkpatrick91, Balatsky92, Schrieffer94, Bergeret05,Yokoyama11,Alidoust14,Tanaka12,Linder19}.